QuantStack/jupyterlab-gather/README.md

 This extension is built on the foundation of JupyterLab's robust ecosystem, ensuring compatibility with existing JupyterLab features and extensions.
 Whether you're a teacher looking to make your lessons more interactive, a researcher wanting to share your findings in a more engaging way, or a student seeking a more immersive learning experience, this extension is designed to meet your needs.

-This extension is composed of a Python package named `jupyterlab_gather` for the server extension and a NPM package named `jupyterlab_gather` for the frontend extension.

 ## Requirements

 - JupyterLab >= 4.0.0